lumen-notes/lumen/README.md

 ## Strong opinions, weakly held

 - Knowledge management and task management should be separate.
 Lumen is a tool for knowledge management not task management.
 - Notes should be stored in [plain text files](https://sive.rs/plaintext) to ensure portability and longevity.
+You own your data.
+Forever.
 - Notes should be atomic and densely linked.
 - Notes should be accessible while offline.
 - Notes should be version controlled.